Blue cod: Natural global range

 Pinguipedid fishes (Sandperches) are widely found in the southern Atlantic and Indo-Pacific regions.
 However, P. colias is endemic to New Zealand.

 New Zealand range

-P. colias is found from the shore to the shelf edge around New Zealand's entire coastline, but there are no records in either the Kermadec Islands or the Snares Islands / Tini Heke.
-They are more abundant from south of Cook Strait and they are an iconic species for the South Island.
+P. colias is found from the shore to the shelf edge around New Zealand's entire coastline, but there are no records in either the Kermadec Islands or the Snares Islands.
+They are more abundant south of Cook Strait and they are an iconic species for the South Island.
 They are most common around Southland and the Chatham Islands.